This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Pests and Diseases

-The naked eye could see most of the pests that attacked my plants, but some of them were hard to detect.
-A thorough inspection of the plant leaves was a good way to determine if this was the problem.
+The naked eye could see most of the pests that attacked my plants, but some were hard to detect.
+A thorough inspection of the plant leaves was an excellent way to determine if this was the problem.
 Brown bumps, white fuzz, and webbing around and on the plant leaves were usually a sign of pests.
-Similarly, brown spots that appeared in the center of my leaves were usually caused by diseases.
+Similarly, brown spots that appeared in the center of my leaves were typically caused by diseases.

 After all, pests spread quickly and can damage the rest of your plants.
 Another solution for minor problems was an insecticidal soap and neem oil.
-These were great when trying to eradicate minor pests or fungal problems.
+These were great when trying to eradicate little pests or fungal issues.

 Keeping the Problem At Bay